Jossy-dev/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Task 12 is a script that prints the 10 newest files Task 13 is a script that sorts and displays only unique words Task 14 is a script that displays all lines with a phrase
+Task 12 is a script that prints the 10 newest files Task 13 is a script that sorts and displays only unique words Task 14 is a script that displays all lines with a phrase Task 15 is a script that count all the lines with a word